A compact support property for infinite-dimensional SDEs with H\"older continuous coefficients: Introduction

 The term $\sqrt{u(t,x)} \dot{W}(t,x)$ can be interpreted as continuous state branching, and the residual coefficient represents a density-dependent branching rate which, if $\gamma < 1/2$, is large when solutions are small, and therefore there are large fluctuations which may cause the solution to touch zero.

 In this work, we adapt this question to the setting of countable systems of SDEs, which may be viewed as spatially discretized SPDEs.
 This allows us to initiate the study of support behaviour for equations similar to \eqref{eq_SHE_stable} while keeping technicalities at a minimum.
 We remark, however, that the framework developed here is general, and we expect that large parts of our argument will be applicable in the setting of SPDEs.
-In particular, the majority of the paper is spent proving a result which can be applied irrespective of whether the underlying space is continuous or discrete.
+In particular, the majority of the paper is spent proving a result which does not depend on the discreteness of the underlying space.

 Consider the system of SDEs on the $d$-dimensional integer lattice $\Z^d$ given by